noble-assets/networks/mainnet/noble-1/multi-sig/activations/README.md

 ```

 ## Multi-sig participants
 Strangelove will combine these files to create `activate-luga-and-dsrv-unsigned.json`.

-Please sign.
+Each other member will sign `activate-luga-and-dsrv-unsigned.json` following the example below, and then upload their signed part to this repo.

 ### Strangelove example
 ```